BIS 2461: John Pickard's The Gardener of Aleppo

 [Nash Inventions, 13 March 2012, Wigmore Hall]

 "The heavyweights of British contemporary music were out in force to hear their music performed at this 'Nash Inventions' concert.
 Mark-Anthony Turnage's 'Returning' for string sextet was lean and thrilling, with not a gesture wasted.
 The Nash cherished every line, the players delighting in the music's building intensity.
 Alexander Goehr's Quintet for clarinet and string quartet also brought impassioned and lovely string textures, shot through with influences from Masses by ]osquin and Ockeghem, the clarinet soaring eloquently over the top.
-Colin Matthews's 'The Island' (with soprano Claire Booth) was fun of richness and power, its delicate ensemble writing intricately outlined by the Nash players.
+Colin Matthews's 'The Island' (with soprano Claire Booth)

 Peter Maxwell Davies's beloved Orkney was the inspiration for his piece 'The Last Island' for string quartet, evoking the 'ever-changing light of sea and sky'.
 Moments of calm were interrupted by menacing interjections.
 The ending was particularly gripping.
 Over a static drift from the rest of the players, the first violin spun a creeping melody that ended on surely the world's scariest note to perform, at (he very top of the fingerboard - performed by a fearless David Alberman.